tetragrade/Elder-Cones/locations/Gatehouse of the Elder Cones.md

 							1. I run the illegal corpse-exhuming ring in town.
 						+ Flesh Slots: 2 Wounds.
 						+ **Doc Dammeson.**<br>0 HP, FL 6 (4), LI 6 (6).
-				+ Martin the Mathologer.
-					+ Public.
-						+ Human Man, Late 20s.
-						+ Long Wild Hair.
-						+ Filthy Robe.
-					+ Private.
-						+ Facets: Easily Frightened (d6), Mathematical Obsession (d6)
-						+ Wants: to leave the cult.
-						+ Secrets:
-							1. Crasmus is mathematically untalented, he asked me for help.
-						+ Light Slots.
-							1. Stress.
-							2. Stress.
-							3. Ruse (I'm a psion)
-								+ Martin's alleged powers are actually the entity below.
-							4. Conic Psi-Entity (XX-HAR-KAR-XX).
-								+ Former conic general & warlord, ruled from this fortress as the empire fell.
-								+ Wants: to possess someone smart and powerful, to regain his own body.
-								+ Powers:
-									+ PK Terrify (one human you can see experiences a frightening sensory effect).
-									+ PK Command (targets that fail a Light Save must obey or suffer d6 Stress, on a save they become immune for the rest of the session).
-									+ PK Fire (one character or object catches fire, characters get a Light Save).
-									+ PK Doom (explode the head of someone with <4 Light).
-						+ Flesh Slots.
-							1. Mathematician's Kit.
-							2. Peacock Quill (5d R&B).
-						+ **Martin.**<br>0 HP, FL 4 (2), LI 8 (4).
 			+ No monster or loot.
 			+ Spiral staircase (bottom 15-ft collapsed), leads up to area 11 (Guard Bubble).
 	12. Guard Bubble